IMAmuseum/harvester2-proficio-client/readme 2.md

 ## Proficio Client

-This is the proficio client for Harvester 2.0
-It only works with 2.0 and has only been implemented in the Mariners Museum online collection This package relies on a sqlite data dump from Proficio that is created by the `extractor` repositiory: https://bitbucket.org/imalab/extractor
+This package relies on a sqlite data dump from Proficio that is created by the `extractor` repositiory: https://bitbucket.org/imalab/extractor

 ###Provided routes / proficioController methods: